Thatdevnerd/cronical/README.md

-fixed version of cronical cnc and bot
+fixed version of cryo cnc and bot

 - bot needs a lot more love tho.